 - have a combined score of at least 300 on the verbal and quantitative portions of the new Graduate Record Exam, or a combined score of at least 1000 on the old Graduate Record Exam and a minimum score of four (4) on the GRE writing component

-It is possible to be admitted even though you may not meet all four criteria, but there must be compelling evidence of your ability to do graduate work.
+It is possible to be admitted even though you may not meet both criteria, but there must be compelling evidence of your ability to do graduate work.
 For example, if your GRE scores are somewhat lower than 1000/4 but your GPA is exemplary, the Department may recommend admission.